 But chances are you’re only going to remodel your current kitchen once.
-After all, the annual Cost vs. Value Report from Remodeling magazine pegs the average price of a major kitchen remodel at about $54,000.
+After all, a complete kitchen renovation has a national median cost of $60,000, according to the “2015 Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®.
 With that much on the line, you want to make all the right moves.
-If you do, you could recoup nearly 70% of your investment if you sell.
+If you do, you could recover about 67% of your investment if you sell.

 So we’re here to future-proof you from angst by naming the seven definitive kitchen features that will retain their beauty, marketability, and value — all while giving you lasting enjoyment.